benmvp/benmvp.com/content/posts/using-jest-mock-functions-typescript/index.md

 describe('getPlayerLadder', () => {
   it('returns a player ladder from a valid id', async () => {
-    // use the variables that are typed with the mock information
+    // use the variables that are typed with the additional
-    // instead of the originals
+    // mock information instead of the originals
     // highlight-start
     mockGetLadder.mockResolvedValue(MOCK_VALID_LADDER)
     mockGetPlayers.mockResolvedValue(MOCK_PLAYERS)